 The Video Remand Solution has been implemented at 47 courts and 22 correctional facilities.
-In 2011/12, 4 061 cases were remanded through the Audio-Visual Remand System.
-The development in this area of support to case flow management for the courts has brought about a significant improvement in the movement of cases through the use of technology.
+The development in this area of support to caseflow management for the courts has brought about a significant improvement in the movement of cases through the use of technology.